kubocd/kubocd-doc/docs/index.md

 KuboCD is a tool that enables Platform Engineers to package applications in a way that simplifies deployment for other technical users (such as Developers, AppOps, etc.) by abstracting most of the underlying infrastructure and environment complexities.

-In addition to user applications, KuboCD can also provision core system components (e.g., ingress controllers, load balancers, Kubernetes operators, etc.), enabling fully automated bootstrapping of a production-ready cluster from the ground up.
+In addition to usual applications, KuboCD can also provision core system components (e.g., ingress controllers, load balancers, Kubernetes operators, etc.), enabling fully automated bootstrapping of a production-ready cluster from the ground up.